COSMIC APPLE GARDENS

 Recipes

-The coolers at your site are stocked with a selection of the pork listed below.
-If you know you want something, please email me and I will make sure it is in the cooler, reserved for you.
+The coolers at your site are stocked with a selection of Lifeline Cheese and Cosmic Apple Pork and Beef (listed below).
 I don't send every cut every week, they simply won't all fit!

-Huntresses: We have pork fat for your wild game sausage making.
+Hunters and Huntresses: We have pork fat for your wild game sausage making.
 Let me know if you want to order any and I can send it to your pick up location.

 WASH YOUR VEGGIES!!